MicrosoftDocs/power-platform/power-virtual-agents/extend-custom-canvas-connect.md

 # Customize the look and feel of your bot chat canvas

 Power Virtual Agents allows you customize the look and feel of your bot's chat canvas.
-Our chat canvas builds on the highly customizable [Bot Framework Web Chat canvas](https://github.com/microsoft/BotFramework-WebChat).
-This article explains how you can customize your canvas and connect it with a Power Virtual Agents bot.
+Power Virtual Agents chat canvas builds on the highly customizable [Azure Bot Framework web chat canvas](https://github.com/microsoft/BotFramework-WebChat).
+This article explains how to customize your canvas and connect it to a Power Virtual Agents bot.

 >[!IMPORTANT]
->When dealing with personal data, respect user privacy.
+>When handling personal data, respect user privacy.
 Follow platform guidelines and post your privacy statement online.

 >[!WARNING]
 >Creating a custom canvas requires software development.
 Our guidance here is intended for experienced IT professionals, such as IT admins or developers who have a solid understanding of developer tools, utilities, and IDEs.